EURO GOVT-Spanish bonds stable after auction, French yields dip

 The sharp rise in the auction yield remained a worry,

-banks may not be willing to take more government risk on their
+be willing to take more government risk on their books for much

 "The effect of the three-year LTROs (ECB's injections of